vyomasystems-lab/challenges-D4WN-9/level1_design1/README.md

 ## Is the verification complete ?

-Verification stands complete as all test cases have driven the required input to recieve the correct expected output.
-Moreover the buggy design has been fixed and it passes in all test cases.
+Verification stands complete as all test cases have driven to buggy design and output has been observed.
+Moreover the buggy design has been fixed and all test cases give expected output.